archernar/cuu/README.md

-     s3clearbucket                -a -b -k     S3 Remove Object, with wildcard (%) keys s3copy-1minute               -a -b -d     S3 Copy, Expires in 1 Minute s3copy                       -a -b -d     S3 Copy, with wildcard (%) documents s3createbucket               -a -b        Create S3 Bucket
+     s3clearbucket                -a -b -k     S3 Remove Object, with wildcard (%) keys s3copy-1minute               -a -b -d     S3 Copy, Expires in 1 Minute s3copy                       -a -b -d     S3 Copy, with wildcard (%) documents s3copywithrenaming           -a -b -d     S3 Copy and Rename, with wildcard (%) documents s3createbucket               -a -b        Create S3 Bucket
      s3createbucket-eucentral1    -a -b        Create S3 Bucket in eu-central-1
      s3createbucket-euwest1       -a -b        Create S3 Bucket in eu-west-1